GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 using table = go.map<@string, int>;
 ````

-   > <a name="ref1"></a>[1] <small>When using a type alias as an embedded type, Go is picky about structure matching.
+   > <small><a name="ref1"></a>[1] When using a type alias as an embedded type, Go is picky about structure matching.
 Weirdly, structures definitions are only considered a match when the embedded types both use the type alias, using the base type fails, see [example](https://play.golang.org/p/97lMNpTtPAy).
 However, this should not be a case the converter should have to consider because this is build error in Go.</small>

 One difference for this type of aliasing is that in C# `using` aliases are always local to a file.
 In Go, type alias declarations can be exported.
 To accommodate this type of exportable aliasing, the conversion tool will need to add the exported using statements to all files needing the alias.
 It should be easy enough to simply ensure aliases are declared any time type is imported, however, this creates an interesting situation for imported packages.
 If conversion tool is setup to use a package, e.g., from NuGet, instead of converting local code, there will need to be an embedded resource dictionary in the package assembly that will report all exported aliases so the conversion tool can add these to code headers when package is encountered per Go `import`.